 Where a word limit is applied, the preferred practice in the University, and therefore recommended guidance, is to allow a 10% over or under leeway for word limits.
 The purpose of a word count is to give all students a clear indication of the level of work required for an assessment.
 Assessment briefs should clearly state a maximum word count.
-Good practice can include approaches such as there will be a 10% over / under margin.
+Good practice can include approaches such as a 10% over / under margin.
 10% under and the students tend to self-penalise.
-Anything over the 10% word limit should receive a 10% deduction, over 20% word limit a 20% deduction and so on.
+Anything over the 10% word limit should receive a 10% deduction, over 20% of the word limit a 20% deduction and so on, of the total word count of the assignment.
 However, any deduction should not take the assignment grade below that of the pass mark of the assignment.
 Other approaches may be acceptable but should be clearly outline in any guidance to students.